Skip to content

 About Clayton

 Clayton Light works as the Director of Conservation Agriculture and Farm Operations for Missouri Soybeans.
 Clayton keeps up to date on the latest conservation topics impacting soybean farmers and works with other organizations to ensure farmers benefit from conservation efforts.
-He also manages the Bay Farm Research Facility to ensure that MSA and MSMC have a place for research and demonstration for soybean farmers.
+He also manages the Farm for Soy Innovation to ensure that MSA and MSMC have a place for research and a place to demonstrate the latest land management practices and new technology that can increase the bottom line for soybean farmers.

 Clayton’s favorite part about his position is seeing results – from planting cover crops to solving erosion issues and presenting on conservation practices.
 He works in a field that is consistently providing results to him and the farmers.